codaris/UnderDeskBike/Documentation/index.md

 ![](images/header.png)

-Due to COVID, I haven't been getting my usual amount of exercise this year.
-To help with that, I decided to take a chance and order an under desk exercise bike to get some more cardio.
-The bike I bought is decent: good tension, doesn't move around, is very quiet, and has Bluetooth connectivity for tracking workouts.
+Due to COVID, I haven’t been getting my usual amount of exercise this year.
+To help with that, I decided to take a chance and order an under-desk exercise bike to get some extra cardio.
+The bike I bought is decent: it has good tension, stays in place, operates quietly, and offers Bluetooth connectivity for tracking workouts.

-If you're thinking of getting one of these under desk bikes I wouldn't automatically recommend it.
-If your desk is normal sized you will bump your knees on it.
-But my desk is designed to be used with a keyboard tray and I hate keyboard trays.
-So instead my keyboard is on the top of the desk, my chair is raised up, and I use a footrest.
-All this means that my desk is actually the perfect height for pedaling.
+If you’re considering getting one of these under-desk bikes, I wouldn’t automatically recommend it.
+With a standard desk, your knees will likely bump against it.
+However, my desk is designed for use with a keyboard tray, which I dislike.
+Instead, I keep my keyboard on top of the desk, raise my chair, and use a footrest.
+This setup makes my desk a good height for pedaling.

-Bluetooth connectivity is important to me; being able to see and record speed and distance is a big motivator.
-For connectivity there is unsurprisingly a phone app.
-It's not a good app.
-It feels unpolished and gets mediocre reviews.
-And, of course, it also requires a signup and tries to upsell you on a subscription for classes.
-I can ignore all that.
-But, sitting at my workstation, I don't want to take out my phone and go through 5 steps every time I want to workout.
-Nor do I want to keep my phone on and propped up on my desk for long periods of time.
-Lastly, I very much did not want all my workout data locked away in this app.
+Bluetooth connectivity is important to me; being able to view and record speed and distance is a big motivator.
+Unsurprisingly, the bike comes with a companion phone app.
+It’s not a great app - it feels unpolished, has mediocre reviews, requires an account, and tries to upsell you on a subscription for classes.
+I can overlook all that, but sitting at my workstation, I don’t want to pull out my phone and navigate through several steps every time I want to work out.
+Nor do I want to leave my phone on and propped up on my desk for long periods.
+Lastly, I didn’t want all my workout data locked away in this app.

-The solution was obvious -- build my own desktop app!
+The solution was obvious - build my own desktop app!

 ## The Project

 I was inspired by this article: [Unbricking a $2,000 Bike With a $10 Raspberry Pi](https://ptx2.net/posts/unbricking-a-bike-with-a-raspberry-pi/).
-I figured my under desk bike probably worked in a similar way and if I could connect to it from my desktop I could write my own application.
+I figured my under-desk bike probably worked in a similar way, and if I could connect to it from my desktop, I could write my own application.

 #### Objectives

-* Display, in real time, the workout data in a small window on the desktop.
+* Display workout data in real time in a small window on the desktop.
 * Record the workout data to a SQLite database for analysis, goal setting, and motivation.
-* If possible, have the app start and stop automatically whenever I start pedaling.
+* Automatically start and stop the app whenever I start pedaling, if possible.

 #### Complications

 * My desktop didn't have Bluetooth
 * Zero experience working with Bluetooth LE

-I solved the first complication by getting a USB dongle off of Amazon.
-The second complication would be solved as I went.
+I solved the first issue by purchasing a USB Bluetooth dongle from Amazon.
+The second issue was something I would tackle with this project.

 ## Step 1 - Research

-The first task was to google for as much information as possible.
-This lead to a piece of software called [nRF Connect](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp).
-This Android software shows information about all your Bluetooth devices, allows you connect to them, show you all the available profiles, and log data.
-With this I learned the bike uses a chip called [Nordic UART](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/include/bluetooth/services/nus.html).
-This is basically a serial connection at one end and Bluetooth on the other.
-This was great news - it should mean that the bike is just streaming bytes.
+The first step was to search for as much information as possible.
+This led me to a piece of software called [nRF Connect](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp).
+This Android app provides details about nearby Bluetooth devices, lets you connect to them, displays available profiles, and logs data.
+Using it, I learned that the bike uses a chip called [Nordic UART](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/include/bluetooth/services/nus.html), which essentially provides a serial connection over Bluetooth.
+This was great news - it suggested the bike was simply streaming bytes.

-However, connecting to it with nRF connect didn't immediately provide me with any data from the bike.
-It was connected, I was subscribed to changes, but no data was being sent.
-This would require more work.
+However, connecting with nRF Connect didn’t immediately provide any data.
+While I could connect and subscribe to changes, no data was being sent.
+This required further investigation.

-So the next step was to run the app and log all the Bluetooth traffic to see what was happening.
-More googling sent me to [this article](https://medium.com/@charlie.d.anderson/how-to-get-the-bluetooth-host-controller-interface-logs-from-a-modern-android-phone-d23bde00b9fa) that describes enabling the Bluetooth log on my phone and downloading it for analysis.
-I enabled screen recording on my phone, enabled Bluetooth logging, did a couple of runs on the bike, and then downloaded the logs.
+The next step was to run the app and log all Bluetooth traffic to understand what was happening.
+After some more research, I found [this article](https://medium.com/@charlie.d.anderson/how-to-get-the-bluetooth-host-controller-interface-logs-from-a-modern-android-phone-d23bde00b9fa), which explains how to enable Bluetooth logging on an Android phone and download the logs for analysis.
+I enabled screen recording and Bluetooth logging on my phone, did a couple of workouts, and downloaded the logs.

-Using Wireshark and comparing it with my recorded video I got see how the app communicated with the bike.
-The app would send a command packet and the bike would respond with one or more packets.
-The app would send a single command continuously when the workout started and the bike would respond with packets of similar looking data.
+Using Wireshark and comparing the logs with my recorded video, I discovered how the app communicates with the bike.
+The app sends a command packet, and the bike responds with one or more packets.
+During a workout, the app repeatedly sends a specific command, and the bike responds with data packets.

 ## Step 2 - Connecting to the Bike

-Using the logs and Wireshark, I determined that the app sends 6 different commands.
-So the next step was to create a simple console application that could connect to bike, send the commands, and receive the results.
-I needed to see if I could, at minimum, replicate the activity of the app using my own software on the desktop.
+From the logs and Wireshark analysis, I identified six distinct commands sent by the app.
+My next task was to create a simple console application to connect to the bike, send these commands, and receive responses.
+This would test if I could replicate the app’s behavior on my desktop.

-The platform of choice for this adventure was .NET 5.0 on Windows.
-I needed access to the Windows Runtime for the Bluetooth API in Windows.
-I discovered that [this is extremely easy to do](https://docs.microsoft.com/en-us/windows/apps/desktop/modernize/desktop-to-uwp-enhance).
+I chose .NET 5.0 on Windows for this project, as it provides access to the Windows Runtime Bluetooth API.
+[Integrating this API is straightforward](https://docs.microsoft.com/en-us/windows/apps/desktop/modernize/desktop-to-uwp-enhance).

 ## Step 3 - Interpreting the Data

-The first command the app sends I will call the `Connect` command.
-This command must be sent before any other commands.
-As soon as you send this command, you must send commands at a minimum of one second intervals or the bike will close the connection.
+The first command sent by the app, which I called the `Connect` command, must be sent before any others.
+After sending this command, subsequent commands must be sent at intervals of no more than one second, or the bike disconnects.

 ```none
 Start Command:  f9 d0 00 c9
 Response:       f9 e0 00 d9
 ```

-The second command the app sends I call the `Hold` command.
-Since you must send commands at regular intervals once you've connected, sending this command appears to just keep the connection open.
-The bike responds with 2 packets of identical data every time this command is sent.
+The next command, which I called the `Hold` command, appears to keep the connection alive.
+The bike responds with two identical packets each time this command is sent.

 ```none
 Hold Command:   f9 d1 05 02 00 00 00 00 d1